This article provides information on backup jobs such as:

 - A full backup fails, then the next differential backup will be converted to a full backup.

-- If a full backup is executed by Phoenix MS-SQL agent and the second full backup is been executed by a third-party backup tool or MS SQL server.
+- If a full backup is executed by Druva Phoenix MS-SQL agent and the second full backup is been executed by a third-party backup tool or MS SQL server.
 Then Phoenix agent can convert next differential backup to full backup.

-- If a database is encountered as shrunk since last full/differential backup, Phoenix converts the subsequent differential backups to full backups.
+- If a database is encountered as shrunk since last full/differential backup, Druva Phoenix converts the subsequent differential backups to full backups.

-- If a database is moved, deleted, or added to a backup set, Phoenix converts the next differential backup for all the affected backup sets to full.
+- If a database is moved, deleted, or added to a backup set, Druva Phoenix converts the next differential backup for all the affected backup sets to full.

 Transaction log backup

-Transaction log in MS-SQL servers records all the updates to the servers.
-Phoenix frequently backs up the transaction log based on the intervals you provide in the backup policy, and are triggered after a full or differential backup is complete.
-When Phoenix backs up transaction logs, transaction logs are truncated on the MS-SQL server.
+Transaction log in MS-SQL server records all the updates to the servers.
+Druva Phoenix frequently backs up the transaction log based on the intervals you provide in the backup policy, and are triggered after a full or differential backup is complete.
+When Druva Phoenix backs up transaction logs, transaction logs are truncated on the MS-SQL server.
 If a full backup is not complete for a server even once, the transaction log backups are not triggered.
 Transaction logs provide a tighter restore point objective and are dependent on snapshots created using the full or differential backup.
 Log backups are not applicable for databases in simple recovery mode.

 Understanding log backup schedules